Dobrzyń nad Wisłą: History

-Foundations
+Foundation

 The settlement of Dobrzyń dates back to the Middle Ages.
 A stronghold existed at the site since 9th century, and later also a castle was erected.
 It became part of the emerging Polish state in the 10th century.
 The oldest known mention of Dobrzyń (as Dobrin) comes from 1065.

 In the 11th century there was a castellan stronghold here.
 From 1228, Konrad I of Masovia allowed the military knights called the Dobrzyń brothers.
 The crusading Order of Dobrzyń was granted Dobrzyń as a base in 1228, although the knights were later incorporated into the Teutonic Order.

 High Middle Ages

 The 13th and 14th century was tumultuous time for the town.
 Despite the town being accorded city rights by the beginning of the 13th century, and being the capital of a principality until the beginning of the 14th century, it bore the brunt of the conflicts between the state of Poland and the Teutonic Knights to the north.

 A castle was constructed by the Order of Dobrzyń.
 In 1235, the castle returned to the Mazovian dukes.
 In 1329, it was taken by the Teutonic Knights, who returned it to Poland after signing the Treaty of Kalisz in 1343.
 However, the Castle was destroyed in 1409.
 It was also sacked by Daniel of Galicia, who was King of Galicia in 1240.

 A city was founded here before 1230 probably based on the Lübeck law.
 In 1230 document records that Wojciech was village leader from an unspecified town, identified in the literature with Dobrzyń.

 In 1239, the village administrator of Dobrzyń called Konrad is recorded.

 A village governor of Dobrzyń called Gocwin, is recorded with the erroneous date of 1296 (the correct year is 1306).

 Some time before 1319, the governance of the village changed from an appointed administrator to a town council.
 In 1322, the head of the village Council, called Lemko, was mentioned.

 The letter of the bishop of Warmia claims that in 1323, Lithuanians attacked the duchy of Dobrzyń and "Captured the town of Dobrzyń, destroying it by fire to its foundations; in it they killed two thousand people, while in the land itself of Dobrzyń — six thousand people of both sexes, also seven priests and forty other clerics whom... oh sorrow! they led away to perpetual slavery.
 Also they slew two monks of the order of St. Benedict, and burned ten parish churches, not counting chapels..."

 The date of the attack is presumed to be on September 14, 1323.
 Chronicler Peter of Dusburg gives a figure up to 2000 people died in the sack.
 It took a long time for the town to recover from the attack, although the town retained its municipal rights. it was no longer a duchy.

 During the raid of the Teutonic Order, the stronghold in Dobrzyń was attacked again in March 1329, when the towns mayor was killed by a catapult stone.
 In March 1329, after the siege, the Teutonic Knights occupied the castle in Dobrzyń.